Enigmatic-Smile/rn-sdk/README.md

 #### Consent text behaviour for privacy policy

-If you do not set a privacy policy URL, the privacy policy related phrase will be removed from the text.

 Notice the following excerpt from the consent text above: _in accordance with the ```Cashback Inc``` Terms and Conditions, ```Cashback Inc``` privacy policy and Fidel’s Privacy Policy._ If you set a ```privacyUrl```, this is the text that will be displayed, along with a hyperlink set on *privacy policy*.

 If you do not set a ```privacyUrl```, the text will become _in accordance with the ```Cashback Inc``` Terms and Conditions and Fidel’s Privacy Policy._